deadmanIsARabbit/typo3_docchecklogin/Documentation/Introduction/Index.rst

 .. _configuration-screen:

-Configuration Screen
+Configuration screen
 ---------------------

-This are the Extension Configuration Screens that are reachable from the typo3 backend.
+This are the extension configuration screens that are reachable from the TYPO3 backend.

 For this navigate to `Settings` ➞ `Extension Configuration` ➞ `typo3_docchecklogin`